What Is Screen Goo?

 What Is Screen GOO?

-- Screen GOO is the world’s leading leading paint-on projection screen solution.
-A highly reflective acrylic paint, it is specifically for HD video projection.
+- Screen GOO is the world’s leading paint-on projection screen solution.
+A highly reflective acrylic water-based paint, it is specifically for HD video projection.

-- Screen GOO is a water-based acrylic paint that can be applied to almost any paintable surface.
-It forms a highly reflective acrylic coating that transforms the surface into a high-performance screen.
+- Screen GOO can be applied to almost any paintable surface.
+It forms a highly reflective acrylic coating that transforms the surface into a high-performance, high definition (HD) projection screen.

 - Screen GOO is made from the highest museum grade acrylic base resins and premium pigments available and contains no filler material, hence its superior performance.